-The ALC program is designed to address these areas:
+The coaching program is designed to address these areas:

 Stress about grades.
 Whether students are getting A's but are completely stressed out, or they are underperforming and getting grades that will limit future options, this program will help.
 Students will have the opportunity to become aware of their own unique learning, thinking, and memory styles.
 Then, a study “system” can be created that best supports their styles.

 Frustration in Relationships.
-Students will learn how to communicate more effectively with parents, teachers, and peers using tools such as Empathy and the Assumption Chart.
+Students will learn how to communicate more effectively with parents, teachers, and peers using tools such as Empathy and Communication.

 Anxiety about the college application and admissions process.
 After completing this program, students will be more self-aware and emotionally intelligent, two things that many teenagers are lacking in today, and college admissions officers are looking for when reading essays.

 Concern that teenagers aren’t learning the necessary skills to become successful adults.
-Here are some specific examples of skills students work on throughout the course of the program: time management, organization, setting goals, staying motivated to achieve those goals, communication, active leadership, and defining what lifelong values bring them fulfillment, meaning, and purpose.
+Here are some specific examples of skills students work on throughout the course of the program: grit, empathy, resilience, managing emotions, time management, organization, setting goals, staying motivated to achieve those goals, communication, active leadership, and defining what lifelong values bring them fulfillment, meaning, and purpose.

 The program is broken down into 3 components.